Unique Things to See & Do in Houston

 Buffalo Bayou Park

 Buffalo Bayou Park offers something for everyone.
-From bird watching to fishing to picnicking, there are plenty of activities available for those looking for a fun day outdoors.
-For more adventurous guests, there is also an 18-mile hike along the bayou that stretches from Shepherd Drive all the way to Galveston Bay.
+From bird watching to fishing to picnicking, plenty of activities are available for those looking for a fun day outdoors.
+For more adventurous guests, there is also an 18-mile hike along the bayou that stretches from Shepherd Drive to Galveston Bay.
 The park also provides access to scenic overlooks from which visitors can get sweeping views of downtown Houston.

 Located in the heart of Houston, Waterwall Park is 32 feet high and spans an impressive 60 feet across.
 Made from pink marble, this cascading semi-circular fountain invites visitors to marvel at its beauty from all angles.

-As one of Houston’s most famous landmarks, Waterwall Park has become a popular destination for locals and tourists alike.
-During the day, visitors can take advantage of its many amenities including walking trails, picnic tables, and benches – perfect for lounging around on a warm summer day.
-At night, the park’s elegant lighting illuminates the area creating an ethereal atmosphere that draws in everyone who passes by it.
+As one of Houston’s most famous landmarks, Waterwall Park has become a popular destination for locals and tourists.
+During the day, visitors can take advantage of its many amenities, including walking trails, picnic tables, and benches – perfect for lounging around in a warm summer.
+At night, the park’s elegant lighting illuminates the area creating an ethereal atmosphere that draws in everyone who passes it.

 Mercer Botanic Gardens

 22306 Aldine Westfield Rd, Humble, TX 77338